thelegend2004/Pomochores/README.md

 # Pomochores

-A minimalist Pomodoro-style task manager - create chores, start timers, and clear them once done - all in a clean React + Vite + Tailwind setup.
+A minimalist Pomodoro-style chore manager - create chores, start timers, and clear them once done - all in a clean React + Vite + Tailwind setup.

 ## Getting Started